Skip to main content

 • Measles, Mumps, Rubella, and Chickenpox (varicella)

-Some of these, like diphtheria, polio, or tetanus, can be serious but are rare because vaccines have been very successful in preventing these diseases from spreading.
+Some of these, like polio, can be serious but are rare in Canada because vaccines have been very successful in preventing these diseases from being acquired and/or spreading.
 Other diseases, like pneumonia or whooping cough are more common but can be equally as serious.
 Vaccines help keep children healthy by preventing these diseases or making the infection milder.

 Youth